davidtheclark/jquery.cssAnimateAuto/README.md

 So: **Let's stop messing around and develop an open-source jQuery plugin that solves this silly problem, as well as it can be solved.** All the isolated partially useful snippets -- it's ridiculous --

-That is what this simple plugin aspires to be: the open-source jQuery plugin that solves this silly problem.
+That is what this simple plugin aspires to be: an open-source jQuery plugin that solves this silly problem, benefitting from the input of anyone willing to provide input.

-Here are some of the features of this plugin that address issues I've had with other snippets:
+**Here are some of this plugin's features that address issues I've had with other snippets:**

-- Standard jQuery plugin structure, with modifiable defaults.
+- Standard jQuery plugin structure, with *modifiable defaults*.
-- Customizable CSS transitioning -- that is, you can pass any CSS transition transition you might want, with easing-functions, delays, etc.).
+- Customizable CSS transitioning -- that is, you can pass any CSS transition shorthand you might like, with easing-functions, delays, etc.
 - The transition is applied with JavaScript and removed when it's finished.
-- After the element has animated to `auto`, it's dimension's value actually *is `auto`* -- in case the layout changes again later and you need it not to have a fixed height.
+- After the element has animated to `auto`, its dimension's value actually *is `auto`* (not fixed to a calculated "open" value) -- in case the layout changes again later and you need it *not* to have a fixed height.
-- You can pass a callback!
+- *You can pass a callback!*
 - The dimension-value to which we'll animate should be *accurately* calculated (by creating a clone, appended to the original element's parent, with the same opposite dimension value as the original element).
 - Flexible arguments (see below).
-- An `openClass` is applied (and removed in turn) to allow for compound effects (e.g. after the height slides open, the content fades in).
+- *An `openClass` is applied* (and removed in turn), to allow for compound effects (e.g. after the height slides open, the content fades in).
-- A timed fallback is there when you need it in cases when the `transitionend` event you expected never actually fires (which does happen, sometimes).
+- A *timed fallback* is there when you need it, in cases when the `transitionend` event you expected never actually fires (which does happen, sometimes).

-(If, however, this plugin has not solved all the problems that *you* have run into, if you are still dissatisfied, still resorting to workarounds you don't like, please contribute and make the plugin better!)
+*If, however, this plugin has not solved all the problems that YOU have run into, if you are still dissatisfied, still resorting to workarounds you don't like, please contribute and make the plugin better!*

 ## Arguments